-2 US men, ex-Colombia soldiers held in Haiti assassination
+More suspects arrested in assassination of Haitian president

 “It’s a really explosive situation,” he said.

 Coto reported from San Juan, Puerto Rico.
 Goodman reported from Miami.
-AP videographer Pierre-Richard Luxama in Port-au-Prince contributed to this report.
+AP videographer Pierre-Richard Luxama in Port-au-Prince and Johnson Lai in Taipei, Taiwan, contributed.